jdh4/dark_notes/README.md

 nsys profile -f true --stats=true python myscript.py
 ```

-You can either download the `qdrep` file to your local machine to use `nsight-sys` to view the data or do `ssh -X tigressdata.princeton.edu` and use `nsight-sys` on that machine.
+You can either download the `.qdrep` file to your local machine to use `nsight-sys` to view the data or do `ssh -X tigressdata.princeton.edu` and use `nsight-sys` on that machine.

 ## Nsight Compute for Detailed GPU Kernel Profiling